cggh/panoptes/documentation/importsettings.rst

 Description
   *Text.* Description of the property.
 This will appear in hover tool tips and in the popup box if a user clicks on a property info button.

+IsCategorical
+  *Boolean.* Instructs Panoptes to treat the property as a categorical variable.
+  For example, a combo box with the possible states is automatically shown in queries for this property.
+  Categorical properties are automatically indexed.

+CategoryColors
+  *Block.* Specifies display colours for the categorical states of this property.
+  Each token in the block links a possible value of the property to a color (for example: ``Accepted: rgb(0,192,0)``).
+  The special value ``_other_`` can be used to specify a color for all other property values that are not listed.

 MaxColumnWidth
   *Value.* Specifies the maximum pixel width used for the column representing this property in a table.
   Longer text will be abbreviated with ellipsis.